 The process of determining the ease or difficulty of a text is called “readability.”
 As you can see by the image on the left, from masscommunicationtalk.com, there are many factors that impact the readability of a text for a particular reader at a particular time, ranging from the reader’s motivation and physical environment to the appearance and layout of the text.

-To put it simply, readability is a measure of how hard it is to read a particular text.
 There are several readability formulas – Fry, Flesch-Kinkaid and Dale-Chall, to name a few.
-Each is a little different, but all use some form of mathematical calculations based on number of syllables in words and number of words in sentences, on the assumption that longer words and sentences make for more difficult texts.
+Each is a little different, but all use some form of mathematical calculations based on the length of words and the length of sentences, on the assumption that longer words and sentences make for more difficult reading.
 High Interest Publishing has used several research-based formulas to come up with a system that provides grade-level readability for all of its novels.
-HIP is a also partner with the Lexile Framework, a proprietary system of measuring difficulty of reading materials.
+HIP is a also partnered with the Lexile Framework, a proprietary system of measuring difficulty of reading materials.

-That’s a tough question.
 Of course, any readability formula that is based on word and sentence lengths has its flaws; for example, single-syllable words such as brusque or schism may be more difficult to read than holiday or transportation.
-However, the long and extensive research base behind readability suggests that this is a pretty reliable starting point for assessing reading difficulty.
+However, the extensive research base behind readability suggests that these calculations are a good starting point for assessing the reading difficulty of a text.

 But reading level is not the same as grade-level appropriateness.
 Just because a book is written at Grade 2 reading level doesn’t mean that the content or vocabulary will be suitable for seven-year-olds.
 Matching a reader to a text requires not only an understanding of the difficulty of the text, but also the sophistication of the characters, situations, issues and plot lines.